ipfs/ipfs-blog/src/_blog/announcing-the-second-ever-ipfs-camp.md

 * IPFS Tools for Fun & Awesome: A highlights reel of the most exciting and useful user and developer tools for IPFS.
 * Learning IPFS 101: What is IPFS?
 What can it do for me, my projects, and the internet as a whole?
 How do I get started using or building with it?
 * Learning IPFS 201: How do I design production-grade applications with IPFS?
 How do things like CAR files and gateways work?
-* Operating IPFS at Scale: Talks from large-scale IPFS about their deployments, best practices, problems encountered, and solutions built
+* Operating IPFS at Scale: Talks from large-scale IPFS about their deployments, best practices, problems encountered, and solutions built.
-* Decentralized Science and IPFS
+* Decentralized Science and IPFS.
 * Measurement and Performance: Talks about work measuring various aspects of IPFS, libp2p, or similar systems.
 Profiling, measurement, and takeaways and recommendations for builders.
 * Libp2p Day: A gathering of libp2p builders and users.
 * Growing with IPFS: Contributing, building, funding, grants, accelerators, decentralized job fair, and more ways to get involved.